PaoJiao/synergy-wiki/Testing-Release.md

+1. Ensure version number in CMakeLists.txt is correct
+2. Ensure stage name in CMakeLists.txt is correct (beta or rc)
-1. Sanitize issue titles
+3. Sanitize issue titles
-1. Update ChangeLog
+4. Update ChangeLog
-1. Copy ChangeLog from beta branch to Mailchimp email
+5. Copy ChangeLog from beta branch to Mailchimp email
+6. Test new bug fixes and features
-1. Release the hounds
+7. Release the hounds